Austin Gardens Renovation

 Raingarden/bioswales to absorb the cistern overflow and the excess rain run-off as a feature in the garden.

-Very energy efficient mechanical systems in the building.
+Energy efficient mechanical systems in the building.

 In preparation for construction in Austin Gardens, the Park District demolished an old storage building in November 2014.
 Several trees were removed and were repurposed for the new Elsie Jacobsen Discovery Garden at the Oak Park Conservatory.
 Some of these trees were removed due to disease and age while others were removed to implement improvements to the park.
 The project also includes the planting of several new trees in Austin Gardens with a focus on the south end of the park.